TanukiMCP/tellurideskihotels.com/src/content/drafts/things-to-do-telluride.md

 This ultimate guide covers 50+ things to do in Telluride across all seasons, from must-do experiences to hidden gems that locals love.

 **Note:** Activity information, trail names, and general descriptions are accurate.
-Specific prices, hours, and availability should be verified with activity providers or official sources before planning.
+Specific prices, hours, and availability should be verified with activity providers or [official Telluride tourism site](https://www.telluride.com) before planning.
+For skiing details, see our [Telluride skiing guide](/blog/ski-guides/telluride-skiing-guide).
+To plan your visit timing, check our [best time to visit guide](/blog/planning-tips/best-time-visit-telluride).

 ## Top 10 Must-Do Experiences